joetjo/jopLauncher/README.md

 Select game in history ( or search result ) and set a custom mapping using 'map'.
 Set the name you want instead of the original executable name.

-> Jop Game Launcher has detect a process that is not a game, how to remove it ?
+> Jop Game Launcher has detected a process that is not a game, how to remove it ?

 Select invalid game in history ( or search result ) and use `exclude` button.
 This executable will be removed and ignore if detected again.
 There is currently no way to cancel the executable exclusion using the application ( storage in json format has to be edited manually ).